 Direct detection immunoassays are the most rapid but are less stringent and so are ideal for tests which require a rapid readout, but where ultimate accuracy is not required.
 In these assays the substrate is immobilized onto a surface and then primary detection antibodies are added.
 These antibodies are directly conjugated with a measurable signal such as a fluorescent or radioactive probe, or an enzyme such as HRP which can drive a colorimetric change.

 - Indirect detection (Figure 1) immunoassays improve upon the specificity of direct detection immunoassays by introducing a conjugated secondary antibody.
 This step also has the added benefit of allowing for signal amplification, which is especially important for low abundance samples.

 Sandwich immunossays provide the greatest level of sensitivity and detection, the capture antibody is immobilised onto a specific surface and exposed to the sample.
 This can then be washed off to remove all unbound and any weakly bound product.
 The sample is then incubated with a detection antibody which can display much reduced specificity but increased binding efficiency to amplify signal.
 This detection antibody can itself be conjugated or as a further step a secondary antibody can be used.
 The downside with all these steps is the increase in assay length and the difficult steps of finding antibodies that bind to the same target efficiently and without interference of each other.

-The vast majority of immunoassays on the market today use these basic techniques, and understanding how they interact is key for the development of future assays, including the exciting development of in cell Western blotting, sometimes called cell based ELISA, which I hope to cover in a later post.
+The vast majority of immunoassays on the market today use these basic techniques, and understanding how they interact is key for the development of future assays, including the exciting development of in-cell Western blotting, sometimes called cell based ELISA or in-cell Western, which I hope to cover in a later post.